Dracke39/FiveM-Resources/InteractNPCLocation/README.md

 # InteractNPCLocation
-Adds NPCs to various venues such as markets, clothing stores, armories and more
+Adds NPCs to various venues such as markets, clothing stores, armories and more.
+An NPC animation is also added (default arms crossed)

 ### Installation:
 - Enter the script folder of your resource folder